cjdbarlow/Part-One/cardiac_action_potential.md

 Conduction pathway:
 * **Atrial Conduction**
   From the SA node, the impulse travels at ~1m.s<sup>-1</sup>, depolarising the atria.
+  * Current travels down **Bachmann's Bundle**, which connects the right atrium to the left atrium

 * **AV node**
   The AV node is the only (normal) site of connection between the atria and ventricles.
 AV nodal cells: